vanderherten/hangman-game/README.md

 - To develop a fun educative python terminal game.
 - To develop a terminal game with great user experience.
-- To develop a game where the user can test their knowledge of english vocabulary.
+- To develop a game where the user can test their knowledge of English vocabulary.
-- To develop a game where the user can broaden their english vocabulary knowledge.
+- To develop a game where the user can broaden their English vocabulary knowledge.
 - To develop a game where the user is challenged to keep improving while playing.